aaronparker/aaronparker.github.io/_posts/2013-03-15-prepare-mozilla-firefox-for-enterprise-deployment-and-virtualization.md

   * Import Wizard – Firefox starts a wizard on first run that imports settings from other browsers.
 You may want to remove this wizard to simplify the startup of Firefox
   * Automatic updates for Firefox – _Options / Advanced / Update / Firefox updates._ Firefox updates should be delivered via new App-V packages.
 Updates for Add-ons and Search Engines should be OK as these are written to the user profile
   * _Mozilla Maintenance Service_ - [Firefox installs an updater service](http://support.mozilla.org/en-US/kb/what-mozilla-maintenance-service) that allows updating Firefox automatically, whilst avoiding UAC prompts.
 This service should be disabled or not installed in a controlled environment including under application virtualization
   * Default browser check – _Options / Advanced / General - Always check to see if Firefox is the default browser on startup_.
-Under App-V 4,x, once Firefox is isolated from the OS, the user won&#8217;t be able to make it the default browser (this will work under App-V 5)
+Under App-V 4,x, once Firefox is isolated from the OS, the user won't be able to make it the default browser (this will work under App-V 5)
   * The ‘Welcome to Firefox’ tab, the ‘Know your rights’ and ‘Improve Firefox’ notifications

 There is a way to [control many of these settings through Group Policy](http://sourceforge.net/projects/gpofirefox/), but if we get these right at install time, there’s no need for the overhead of GPOs.
 I will cover using a few of these customisations to ensure these features are disabled for any new Firefox profile.